OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

     > **Note:** The default N6000 shell has the Memory Sub-System removed, so the `DISABLE_EMIF` flag must be set when running UVM simulations.
 If you add the Memory Sub-System back to the shell design, you must run this command without the `DISABLE_EMIF` flag.

-8. Verify the DFH Walker test results.
+8. Verify the MMIO test results.
 Run the following commands to show the result of the scratchpad register and Hello FIM ID register.
 You can see the "Data match" message indicating that the registers are successfuly verified.

     ```bash
     cd $VERDIR/sim/mmio_test